eliasdjacob/eliasdjacob/README.md

 - 🔭 I’m currently working on my degree in Software Development at UTN.
 - 🌱 I’m currently learning Java, Python and Javascript.
-- 👯 I’m looking to collaborate on open source projects in different areas.
+- 👯 I’m looking to collaborate on open source projects in different areas like QA Automation
 - 📫 How to reach me: eliasdavidjacob@gmail.com

 ## Languages and tools